yoshuawuyts/knowledge/product/styleguide.md

 # style guide

 Stuff about proper branding.
-Most stuff is from the exquisite dropbox branding site.
+Most stuff is from the exquisite Dropbox branding site.
 They only use 4 colors and are super memorable!
 Link's below.

 #### Logo
 ```
 logotype         text + image    use whenever possible
-glyph            image           use in ui with limited space
+glyph            image           use in UI with limited space
 vertical lockup  text + image    use only in marketing with limited space
-outline          image           use in ui with limited space
+outline          image           use in UI with limited space
 ```
 A small disclaimer below that from the dropbox site, note the tone of voice:
 > Thanks for not editing, changing, distorting, recoloring, or reconfiguring the